 If you would like to make a complaint about the training, behaviour or administrative practices of a Registered Training Organisation, contact the National Training Complaints Hotline.

-In conjunction with the USI Office Service Charter which sets out the standards of service that you can expect, we handle your feedback in alignment with the principles in the following guidelines:
+We handle your feedback in alignment with the principles in the following guidelines:

 Commonwealth Ombudsman Better Practice Guide to Complaint Handling